Echo-Huang0010/yihetong-contract/README.en.md

 <h3 align="center">Mini-Contract</h3>

-⭐️⭐️⭐️   Mini-Contract is an open-source product that has been separated from the commercial product "YiHetong" by "Chongqing Yeeco Technology Co., Ltd." This tool provides a comprehensive solution customized for industry-specific needs and business scenarios.
+⭐️⭐️⭐️Mini-Contract is an open-source product that has been separated from the commercial product "YiHetong" by "Chongqing Yeeco Technology Co., Ltd." This tool provides a comprehensive solution customized for industry-specific needs and business scenarios.
 It enables convenient online contract signing, ensuring security, compliance, and reliability.
 It builds a time-saving and efficient closed-loop service system for small and medium-sized enterprises and users, creating a worry-free legal protection system.
 The underlying electronic contract technology is based on "eSign" and other "contract vendors," which are nationally certified and secure.